Retraction, Correction and Withdrawal Policy

 • All listed authors agree to the withdrawal

-• Requests must be formally communicated to the editorial office
+• Be formally communicated to the editorial office

 3.3 Editorial Considerations

-The editorial office may decline or restrict withdrawal if:
+The editorial office may decline or restrict withdrawal requests where:

 • Peer review has been completed or is near completion

-• Significant editorial and reviewer resources have already been used
+• Significant editorial or reviewer resources have already been committed

 3.4 Unethical Withdrawal